pajicadvance/cherry-on-top/README.md

 Turn on trade rebalance by default on world creation.

-### Stackable potions
+### Stackable items

-Lets potions stack up to a configurable value.
+Enable item stacking for a bunch of items that were previously unstackable, up to a configurable value.